yorkulibraries/our_alma/README.md

 ```

 # Output files:
-* nnn.json files for each record
+* nnn.json files for each original record before the update
 * nnn_update.json files for each record to update
 * matches.csv contains all records that were matched
 * no_matches.csv contains all records that do not match